J-Nyarangi/Weather_App_Django/README.md

 - **Real-time Weather Data:** Fetches current weather conditions (temperature, description, and icon) for any city using the OpenWeather API.
 - **City Image:** Displays a relevant image of the searched city using the Unsplash API.
 - **User-Friendly Interface:** Simple and intuitive interface for users to input a city name and view weather details.
-- **Default City:** If no city is provided, the app defaults to Nairobi.

 ## Technologies Used